openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Directly using key, app and/or device attestations to proof certain capabilities towards an issuer is an obvious option.
 However, this at least requires platform mechanisms that issue signed assertions that 3rd parties can evaluate, which is not always the case (e.g. iOS's DeviceCheck).
 Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a wallet app.
 Implementers should take that consequences into account.

 The approach recommended by this specification is that the issuer relies on the OAuth client authentication to establish trust in the wallet and leaves it to the wallet to ensure its internal integrity using app and key attestation (if required).
 This establishes a clean separation between the different hemispheres and a uniform interface irrespectively of the wallet's architecture (e.g. native vs web wallet).
 Client authentication can be performed with credentials registered with the issuer or with assertions issued to the wallet by a 3rd party the issuer trusts for the purpose of client authentication.

+## Pre-authorized Code Flow

+### Replay Prevention

+The pre-authorized code flow is vulnerable to the replay of the pre-authorized code, because by design it is not bound to a certain device (as the authorization code flow does with PKCE).
+This means an attacker can replay at another device the pre-authorized code meant for a victime, e.g., the attacker can scan the QR code while it is displayed on the victim’s screen, and thereby getg access to the credential.
+Such replay attacks must be prevented using other means.
+The design facilitates the following options:

+* User PIN: the issuer might set up a PIN with the user (e.g. via text message or email), which needs to be presented in the Token Request.
+* Callback to device where the transaction originated: upon receiving the Token Request, the issuer asks the user to confirm the originating device (device that displayed the QR code) that the issuer may proceed with the credential issuance process.
+While the issuer reaches out to the user on the other device to get confirmation, the issuer returns an `authorization_pending` error code to the wallet (as described in (#pre-authz-token-response)).
+The wallet is required to call the token endpoint again to obtain the access token.
+If the user does not confirm, the Token Request is returned with the `access_denied` error code.
+This flow gives the user on the originating device more control over the issuance process.

+### PIN Code Phishing

+An attacker might leverage the credential issuance process and the user's trust into the wallet to phish PIN codes sent out by a different service that grant attacker access to services other than credential issuance.
+The attacker could setup a credential issuer site and in parallel to the issuance request trigger transmission of a PIN code to the user's phone from a service other than credential issuance, e.g. from a payment service.
+The user would then be asked to enter this PIN into the wallet and since the wallet sends this PIN to the token endpoint of the issuer (the attacker), the attacker would get access to the PIN code, and access to that other service.

+In order to cope with that issue, the wallet is RECOMMENDED to interact with trusted issuers only.
+In that case, the wallet would not process an Initiate Issuance Request with an untrusted issuer URL.
+The wallet MAY also show to the user the endpoint or issuer it will be sending the PIN code and ask the user for confirmation.

 ## Credential Lifecycle Management